 "The latest BMW 3 Series is one of the best compact executive cars money can buy."

-Firstly, be advised the 3 Series has a very tempting options list that is as expensive as it is appealing.
-You’d struggle to call the BMW cheap already and it does come well equipped, so it may best to avoid the extras all together.
-Entry-level models now have air-conditiong, alloy wheels and cruise control as standard, and if you go for the top-spec Luxury model you can add in metallic paint and dual-zone climate control, for instance.
-Whatever version you do buy, though, you can expect it have strong resale values in the used car market, with most BMWs keeping at least 40 per cent of their list price value after three years of use.
+As with all BMWs, you’ll have to be strong in the face of the long and tempting options list for the 3 Series.
+It hardly starts out as cheap, and once you start popping lots of options onto the list, the list price will can easily go through the roof.
+In fact, we think that if the 3 Series is at the top end of your budget, you should probably avoid the extras altogether.
+After all, entry-level models do come with air-conditioning, alloy wheels and cruise control fitted as standard, and if you go for the top-spec Luxury model you can also add metallic paint and dual-zone climate control into the mix for example.
+Whichever version you do end up buying, though, you can expect it to have strong resale values in the used car market, with most BMWs keeping at least 40 per cent of their list price value after three years of ownership.